obonaventure/cnp3/book/transport/footnotes.rst

-ww.twi..
+..
 Copyright |copy| 2010 by Olivier Bonaventure
 ..
 This file is licensed under a `creative commons licence <http://creativecommons.org/licenses/by-sa/3.0/>`_

 .. [#fsize] Many network layer services are unable to carry SDUs that are larger than 64 KBytes.